Call SelectQuote

 Medicare Part D is a stand-alone drug plan offered through private insurers that will cover most of your outpatient prescription medications.
 Keep in mind that if you choose a Medicare Advantage plan instead of Original Medicare, the benefits of Part D may be incorporated into your Medicare Advantage plan.

 Medicare Part C plans are approved by the Medicare program and sold through private insurers.
-These plans are known as Medicare Advantage plans and must legally offer the same benefits as Original Medicare, but may include additional potential routine benefits.
+These plans, known as Medicare Advantage plans, must legally offer the same benefits as Original Medicare but may include additional routine benefits.
 The costs and coverage from Medicare Advantage plans will vary depending on the private insurer you purchase from.

 Turning 65 soon?
 Our Initial Enrollment Period checklist can help you understand enrollment timelines, eligibility, and how to sign up.